erdem-aslan/bus/README.md

 	// Closes gracefully with timeout.
 Within provided duration, Bus will try to consume all messages while honoring
 	// the throttling if configured.
 	//
-	// Remaining messages that missed the grace period for sending, will be reported back as delivery failure.
+	// Remaining messages that missed the grace period for sending, will be report back as delivery failure.
 	CloseGracefully(t time.Duration)

 	// Returns the endpoint which this context attached to.
-	Endpoint() Endpoint
+	Endpoint() *Endpoint

 	// String() is nice to have
 	fmt.Stringer